DKTN-INC/proj-automation/WORKFLOW_ADDITION_SUMMARY.md

 - Or set the repository/workflow environment variable `FAIL_ON_MISSING_WEASY=true` to enable the check on pushes and PRs.

 This job installs system packages and runs `scripts/check_native_deps.py --fail-on-missing`.
 It is intended to reduce noise by remaining off by default while allowing strict validation when desired.

+## Optional Secret Presence Check

+An optional `secret-presence-check` job can be enabled by setting the workflow environment variable `ENFORCE_SECRET_PRESENCE=true`.
+When enabled, the job will fail early if required secrets (for example `DISCORD_WEBHOOK`) are not configured in the repository secrets.
+This is intended to avoid runtime failures where workflows assume secrets exist.